fbpx

 Renae Cerri

 Renae CerriRenae Cerri joined the Brooks School Summer Programs team in 2017.
-Renae is a graduate of Salem State University, double majoring in elementary education and geological sciences.
-Renae is a former gymnast and volleyball player with a passion for sports and active living.
-She loves being outdoors and going on trips with her friends and family.
-After being the gymnastics head at Brooks, Renae now leads the activities team.
-In this role, Renae oversees the daily planning, implementation, and operation of sixteen camp activity areas and co-leading our camp-wide special events.
+She graduated from Salem State University with a double major in elementary education and geological sciences.
+A former gymnast and volleyball player, Renae has a passion for sports and active living.
+She loves spending time outdoors and going on trips with friends and family.
+After serving as the gymnastics head at Brooks, Renae now co-leads the activities team, where she oversees the daily planning, implementation, and operation of sixteen camp activity areas and co-manages camp-wide special events.

 Producing Artistic Director